How Does it Feel to Keep an Urn for Ashes in the Home?

 Linda, age 68, lost her husband Ed to brain cancer.
 With the support of hospice she was able to care for him in their home until he peacefully passed away.
 His family surrounded him with love, and provided needed support to Linda.

-Linda and Ed pre-planned the memorial services and made arrangements for cremation.
+Knowing that Ed’s condition was fatal, Linda and Ed pre-planned the memorial services and made arrangements for cremation.
 They chose a companion urn in which their ashes would remain together after Linda passes.
 The urn was engraved with a photogenic image of Linda and Ed in a loving embrace.

 Linda cared for Ed for over a year in his terminally ill condition.
 She started preparing for a life without him that began her journey toward closure.
 When death finally came, she witnessed Ed’s release from physical suffering.